themis1986/nuxt3_portfolio/content/blog/index.md

 # Blog Posts

-This is thelist of all my recent blog posts
+This is the list of all my recent blog posts

 ::blog-posts